-Ashaya Robinson is Creative Producer on the Friends at Workshop team and has had the privilege of working with artists, education and brand clients.
+Ashaya Robinson is Creative Producer on The Work team and has had the privilege of working with artists, education and brand clients.
 Ashaya grew up in Atlanta, Georgia where her love for the arts and storytelling first began when she was a performer.
 She studied film at Howard University in Washington, DC while simultaneously performing and producing live shows for other artists.
 After graduating from Howard, Ashaya decided to make the move out west to Los Angeles where she produced intimate showcases before beginning work at the artist management firm, Atom Factory.
 In 2016 Ashaya joined the team at Friends at Work where she has the incredible opportunity to help produce and tell amazing stories every day.

-Tina Warren is a project manager at Friends At Workshop.
+Tina Warren is a project manager at The Work.
 Tina spent the first twenty years of her life growing up in the Catskill Mountains of New York’s Hudson Valley.
 Being encompassed by nature, fresh air and beautiful landscapes inspired her creativity and storytelling at a young age.
 This led her to pursue a BA in Communications and Media at SUNY New Paltz, graduating with her degree at just 20-years-old.
 Valuing the possibilities education opens up and her thirst for knowledge unquenched, she moved to New York City to attend The New School for Social Research, earning her MA in Media Studies.
 From there, Tina began her career with Viacom, which is where she discovered her unconventional love of managing projects.
 After 8 years of living in Manhattan and desiring a change of scenery (and warmer temperatures!), she moved to Los Angeles to work at Riot Games, the home of the well-known game “League of Legends.”
-She still wasn't fully sold on LA but quickly changed her mind after meeting with the team at Friends at Workshop, eventually joining their team in 2018.
+She still wasn't fully sold on LA but quickly changed her mind after meeting with the team at The Work, eventually joining their team in 2018.
 Her “Friends at Work” have actually become her “Friends in Life,” making LA even warmer.

 A&R / Artist Management

 Jessica Breslow is part of the Friends At Work artist management team.
 Born and raised in South Florida, Jessica has always had a deep passion for the arts.
 She grew up singing and doing musical theatre, which eventually led her to study TV/Radio/Film with a music industry specialization at Syracuse University’s S.I.
 Newhouse School of Public Communications.
 During her last semester of college, Jessica started working full time at Pulse Music Group, where she worked with amazing pop and urban clients such as Starrah, Bonnie McKee, DRAM, Matoma, and Kaytranada.
 After two years, Jessica transitioned into Warner Chappell's Pop A&R department.
 She had the privilege of working with amazing clients such as Ian Kirkpatrick, Scott Harris, busbee, and Cheat Codes as well as scouted and signed a developing artist/songwriter.
 Jessica currently serves as FAW’s head of A&R, working closely with artist managers to shape the company’s roster and lend her song development expertise to a wide range of projects.
 One who wears many hats, she is also day-to-day manager to Lindsey Stirling and Frawley.
 Additionally, she facilitates the hiring and training of our administrative staff and interns.
-Some of her favorite highlights to date are helping A&R Lindsey Stirling’s album “Artemis,” placing a few records on John Legend’s upcoming album “Bigger Love,” and producing one of Lindsey Stirling’s music videos, “Sleepwalking."
+Some of her favorite highlights to date are helping A&R Lindsey Stirling’s album “Artemis,” placing a few records on John Legend’s album “Bigger Love,” and producing one of Lindsey Stirling’s music videos, “Sleepwalking."

 Sammy Seaver is part of the Friends At Work management team.
 Growing up in San Diego, Sammy discovered a passion for music the moment he first picked up a guitar at 9 years old.
 After completing an extensive tour performing at local coffee shops in high school, Sammy enrolled at UC Davis, double majoring in Music Composition and Communication.
 As a Regent Scholar and member of the Honors College, he focused his thesis on the influence social media has on music preference, recruiting more than 100 students for his experimental trial.
 During his college career, Sammy worked in a studio recording live concerts, led the marketing team of the campus programming department, worked as a manager at major music festivals around the country, and even worked as a consultant in Florence, Italy, helping local artists pitch songs to radio.
 He joined the Friends at Work team immediately after graduating in 2019.